lxhchd/Matlab--Convexhull/README.md

 This Matlab project is concetrated around convex hull construction methods.
 The original set of points can have different distributions.
-I used two methods: Grehem's and Kirkpatrick's methods together.
+I used two methods: Graham's and Kirkpatrick's methods together.
 Also there is a comparison with the standard Matlab function convexhull.
 More detailed information is in CONVEXHULL REPORT.pdf (in Russian) HOW TO USE
 The way of distribution is given in WRITE2FILE.m